bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 But even still, if that quorum is compromised, then the custodians could freeze or steal the sats that are locked in the bridge.
 I see a hand.
 Do you have a question?

+[Audience]:

 Yeah, when you have also like the single point, let's say you have a multisig that requires three sign-offs, and there's three people involved in this transaction.
 You have a single, each of those people is a point of failure because if they don't sign off on the transaction, then everything just stays locked.

+John Light:

-Yeah, so The question was, if you have a multi-sig, and it's like a three of three, so that means all of the signers have to sign off in order to move funds, then any one signer who decides not to sign could block a transfer.
+Yeah, so the question was, if you have a multi-sig, and it's like a three of three, so that means all of the signers have to sign off in order to move funds, then any one signer who decides not to sign could block a transfer.
 That is true.
+And so you might amend this to say, like, if you have a fault tolerance multi-sig, like a two of three instead of a three of three.

+[Audience]:

+You are balancing out like how much safety do you want in terms of agreement versus how much slacks do you want in terms of assembly dies of whatever.

+John Light:

-And so you might amend this to say, like, if you have a fault tolerance multi-sig, like a two of three instead of a three of three Yes, there's a there's a safety versus liveness trade-off In that model, but you still in that case You don't you still don't have a centralized a single point of failure in that case.
+Yes, there's a safety versus liveness trade-off In that model, but you still in that case You don't you still don't have a centralized a single point of failure in that case.
 You have two points of failure.
 I've never compromised two though.
 Yeah.